- Product Reviews

 The result is a permanent protective barrier that chemically repels oil and water while still allowing your stone to breath providing the most durable, long-lasting stain protection available.

-Ounce per ounce SenGuard will cover and seal far more stone than conventional sealers.
+COVERAGE: SenGuard will cover and seal far more stone per ounce than conventional sealers.
 One bottle covers an estimated 50 - 200 square feet depending on the porosity of the stone.
 Each stone is different and results may vary.

 Requiring only a single application using a lower volume of sealer means SenGuard is more environment-friendly than conventional sealers which require multiple applications of a large volume of sealant.